 The bathhouses were built over the year-round 98-degree natural pools in the aptly named Warm Springs, Virginia.
+The waters flow at a rate of 1,700,000 gallons per day.

-Legend has it that an American Indian first found the pools after traveling a long way and, after bathing in the warm waters, was instantly rejuvenated.
-It was then known as a sacred place.
 Soon after, spa houses began being built throughout the 16th century following the European style.
 These spa houses become even more popular in the following century in places where wealthy southerners would “take the waters” for relaxation.

 But it was the healing promises of the mineral-rich waters that brought Thomas Jefferson to the pools, where he soaked daily for three weeks to try and help his rheumatism.
 It’s ironic that the pools were named after him, though, as local historians claimed he found the spa quite boring.

 Boring or not, the Jefferson Pools are still flowing today.
 The original wood structure of the bathhouses has fallen victim to the elements for over the last 250 years, however, and the physical surroundings are in quite obvious decline.
 But an organization is working to preserve this rotting wonder, so guests can bathe in the warm springs just as Thomas Jefferson did decades ago.

 Update: As of October 2017, The Jefferson Pools are temporarily closed for restoration.
 The Omni Homestead Resort and the Virginia Department of Historic Resources are working to repair and renovate the pools while maintaining their historic character.

 Know Before You Go